 This online marketing software that allow advertisers manage their marketing campaigns efficiently.

-The software is made of a group of useful marketing tools.
+The software consists of a group of useful marketing tools.
 One of those tools is a free keyword research tool which bloggers can use.

 As shown in the image, you just enter your main keyword or phrase and the tool will compile about 700 results for you.

-Now you can refine and extract use data form the results.
+Now you can refine and extract some useful data from these results.

 This tool is offered by Mangools.
-It is another software that you can use to analyze keyword performance.
-That way you can find a profitable niche.
+It is another software that you can use to analyze any keyword performance.
+That way you can uncover a profitable micro niche.

 This a basic keyword research tool the lets you search for long tail keywords.
 To get started with KWFinder, you sign up for a free 10 day trial at their website.